-Setting up a broach tool to cut in a lathe:

 Setting up a broach tool to cut in a mill:

 Mounting the tool: Our first choice when clamping a broach tool in your mill is to use a Hydraulic holder.
+Learn why we recommend using a hydraulic holder here.
 If this is not an option due to expense, a solid holder with a minimum of 2 set screws will work as well.
 Always use a solid back stop behind the tool to prevent it from pushing back.
 Rigidity is always key when broaching so we recommend using a CAT40/50/60 connection or Big-Plus connection.
 We only recommend using HSK when it is type A, and we do not recommend using a Capto connection.

 - How you clamp our tool is the difference between whether it works or not.